pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

+!> [Update]: The beta period is now over, and these tools have been officially released.
+[See the announcement](/blog/posts/130-observation-comes-to-the-composable-architecture) for more details.

 Two very exciting things happened today: the [Composable Architecture][tca-gh] has crossed 10,000 stars on GitHub(!), and we are announcing a [beta preview][tca-obs-beta-discussion] for the biggest change we have made to the library in its history.
 We are integrating Swift's Observation